herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 #### Authorization

-All usecases need to implement the authorization method and receive a user for authentication.
+All usecases need to implement the `authorize` method and receive a user for authentication..

 Example: